-Now it’s likely that not only the limited screen real estate, but also the increasing popularity of adblockers are going to make mobile traffic especially hard to monetize.
+Now it’s likely that not only the limited screen real estate, but also the increasing popularity of ad-blockers, is going to make mobile traffic especially hard to monetise.

-That makes it harder to determine the exact share of adblock users on your websites and the damage it causes to your business.
+That makes it harder to determine the exact share of ad-block users on your websites and any resulting damage to your business.

-The easy way is to install market-leading adblocking software “Adblock Plus“.
-Now visit your website and not only check for hidden banners, but also for external affiliate links that are being blocked.
-According to our experience, most affiliate links are not blocked with standard settings.
+Check this by installing market-leading ad-blocking software Adblock Plus.
+Visit your website and not only check for hidden banners, but also for external Affiliate Links that are being blocked.
+Most Affiliate Links are not blocked with standard settings.